IVSoftware/disable-drag-selection/README.md

 As your image shows, the problem is that dragging over multiple cells with `MultiSelect` enabled is going to break that rule by selecting "multiple cells per column".
 ___

-The general approach you've taken in your code is to deselect after the fact.
-It might be even better to prevent the cells that would break the rule from being selected in the first place, and it's straightforward to do this by making a lightweight extended class for `DataGridView`, and then detecting mouse drag and disabling cell selection for a brief interval after detection.
+In other words, we need to be able to preview when the cell selection is changing, and have some criteria for whether to allow the change to occur.
+The ideal place to do this is in `DataGridView.SetSelectedCallCore` and since this is a protected method that fires no event, it's necessary to make a lightweight extended class for `DataGridView`.

+The next thing is to detect the drag-select condition, defined as "mouse _moves_ while mouse is _down_", and restart a watchdog timer for a brief interval that tells us that the DGV is in that state.

+The main feature of `DataGridViewEx` is to be able to `SingleSelectInColumn(int columnIndex, int rowIndex)`.
+As you do in your code, this needs to happen `OnCellMouseDown`.
+But to fix your problem with the drag-select, we _also_ need to detect `OnCellMouseEnter`.
+Of and _only_ allow selection if:

+1. Mouse left button is down.
+2. The selection is occurring in the same column that the mouse is currently over.

 I used the minimal test code shown below to verify that this works as intended.

 ```
 class DataGridViewEx : DataGridView
 {
+    protected override void OnCellMouseDown(DataGridViewCellMouseEventArgs e)
+    {
+        base.OnCellMouseDown(e);
+        SingleSelectInColumn(e.ColumnIndex, e.RowIndex);
+    }
+    private void SingleSelectInColumn(int columnIndex, int rowIndex)
+    {
+        if (columnIndex >= 0 && rowIndex >= 0)
+        {
+            var cellsInColumn =
+                Rows
+                .OfType<DataGridViewRow>()
+                .Select(_ => _.Cells[columnIndex]);

+            foreach (
+                var cell in
+                cellsInColumn )
+            {
+                cell.Selected = cell.RowIndex == rowIndex;
+            }
+        }
+    }
+    int? _allowedColumn = null;
+    protected override void OnCellMouseEnter(DataGridViewCellEventArgs e)
+    {
+        base.OnCellMouseEnter(e);
+        if (MouseButtons == MouseButtons.Left)
+        {
+            _allowedColumn = e.ColumnIndex;
+            BeginInvoke(()=> SingleSelectInColumn(e.ColumnIndex, e.RowIndex ));
+        }
+        else _allowedColumn = null;
+    }
     protected override void SetSelectedCellCore(int columnIndex, int rowIndex, bool selected)
     {
-        bool disabledByOneCellPerColumnRule =
-            ModifierKeys == Keys.Control &&
-            SelectedCells.OfType<DataGridViewCell>().Any(_ => _.ColumnIndex == columnIndex);
+        if (_wdtMove.Running && columnIndex != _allowedColumn)
+        {
+            return;
+        }
         base.SetSelectedCellCore(
             columnIndex,
             rowIndex,
-            selected && !(disabledByOneCellPerColumnRule || _wdtMove.Running));
+            selected);
     }
     protected override void OnMouseMove(MouseEventArgs e)
     {